1971 Major League Baseball All-Star Game: Scoring summary

 The AL responded in the bottom of the third inning.
 With Dock Ellis still pitching, Luis Aparicio singled to center to lead off the inning, and Reggie Jackson pinch-hit for pitcher Blue.
 On a 1–2 count, Jackson crushed a two-run home run high off the light tower atop the right center field roof.
 Rod Carew walked, Bobby Murcer hit an infield pop fly, which drifted and was caught near first base by third baseman Joe Torre.
-Carl Yastrzemski flew out to left field, held up in the wind and caught by shortstop Bud Harrelson.
+Carl Yastrzemski flied out to left field, held up in the wind and caught by shortstop Bud Harrelson.
 With two outs, Frank Robinson hit a two-run home run to right to give the AL a 4–3 lead, then Norm Cash was caught looking.

 In the bottom of the sixth, Cubs' pitcher Ferguson Jenkins gave up a first pitch single to center by Al Kaline of the hometown Tigers.
 The next batter, Harmon Killebrew, launched the third two-run home run of the game for the American League.
 This one was pulled to the upper deck in left, against the wind, on a full count.
 Brooks Robinson singled, but did not advance, as a fly out to center and a 4-6-3 double play ended the inning.

 In the top of the eighth, lefthander Mickey Lolich of the Tigers caught Bobby Bonds looking, but next up was Roberto Clemente (1934–1972); in his final All-Star Game at-bat, he launched a 3–1 pitch to the upper deck in deep right center, followed by weak ground outs by Lee May and Ron Santo.

 In the ninth, Lolich retired the side in order (Lou Brock, Don Kessinger, Bench) for a six-out save.